 In case you didn’t know, your Stasher bags and bowls can handle high heat temps up to 425°F, making it safe for boiling and microwaving, too.
 When it comes to ramen, this means options — you can add hot water and let your noodles cook, or throw it all in the microwave for a quicker meal.

 This recipe is super versatile — use whatever you’ve got on hand!
 Keep it simple or go all in, adding additional seasonings and getting creative with your choice of veggies.
 Let's get started.

 - 1 pack ramen noodles (with or without gluten)

 - Handful carrots, thinly sliced

 - ½ to ¾ cup diced extra firm tofu

 - 1 tsp veggie stock powder (we used this one)

 - 2 cups water (or whatever amount is noted on the ramen noodle package)

-Just pack your ingredients in a Stand-Up Mid Stasher bag.
+Just pack your ingredients in a Stand-Up Mid Stasher bag or a 4-Cup bowl.
 When you’re ready to enjoy, you have two options:

-- Add boiling water, seal the reusable silicone stasher bag, and let it cook until the noodles break apart and are flexible — typically 2-4 minutes, depending on how firm or soft you like your ramen noodles.
+- Add boiling water, seal the reusable silicone Stasher bag or bowl, and let it cook until the noodles break apart and are flexible — typically 2-4 minutes, depending on how firm or soft you like your ramen noodles.